bibekanandadatta/bibekanandadatta.github.io/_posts/2024-05-09-lapack-Intel-Fortran-Abaqus.md

 {% enddetails %}

-If you are already familiar with Microsoft Visual Studio environment, you can create a project there, compile and link the code to Intel MKL libraries to create the executables.
-You can find other tutorials or blog to learn how to do that.
-Here we will use the command line option compile and link the code to generate the executable.
+If you are already familiar with the Microsoft Visual Studio environment, you can create a project there and compile and link the code to Intel MKL libraries to create the executables.
+You can find other tutorials or blogs to learn how to do that.
+Here we will use the command line option to compile and link the code to generate the executable.
 Open the **Intel one API Command Prompt for Intel 64 for Visual Studio 2019** terminal from the Windows program menu.
 A simple Fortran program (without MKL library or external library) can be compiled and linked using:
 ``` bash
 ifort -o test test.f90
 ```